jeffreykegler/hoonlint/misc/whitespace.md

 COLSIG (`:~`).
 The reanchor base is the COLLUS (`:+`).
-COLLUS is 3-fixed, but all three of its elements are on the rune line, so the per-brick reanchor offset is 0.
+COLLUS is 3-fixed, but all three of its elements are on the rune line, so the per-brick anchor offset is 0.
-The anchor column is the anchor brick column plus the reanchor offset, and in this case, the anchor column is the same as the anchor brick column.
+The anchor column is the anchor brick column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor brick column.
-COLSIG is 1-running, and normal indentation indent the runsteps one stop past the anchor column, and the final TISTIS at the anchor column, which is what we see.
+COLSIG is 1-running, and normal COLSIG indentation indents the runsteps one stop past the anchor column, and the final TISTIS at the anchor column.
+This is what we see.

 The second example is
 lines 346-356 of